Do you have an obsession with being the best? If so, your obsession is probably killing your happiness. Let's discuss!

 When Mr. Stanton enthusiastically asked how I did once he knew the scores were out, I didn't want to tell him because I only scored a 2.
 I was not the most outstanding student he had envisioned and I felt horrible for letting him down.

 “Sam, don't worry about the exam,” replied Mr. Stanton.
 “It's hard to remember everything in history anyway.
 But if you remember one thing, remember to never let anybody keep you from going for what you want.
 Thanks for always attending my classes and playing a good game of Risk!”

 After Mr. Stanton's talk, I began feeling angry that I let people negatively affect something I cared about.
 The battle was on between trying to be the best, not wanting to be a disappointment to others, and never letting anybody keep me from doing what I enjoyed again.
 Perhaps you've experienced a similar battle growing up and as an adult today.

 The problem with trying so hard is that failure feels that much more painful.
+The obsession with being the best makes you care a great deal!
 Disappointing someone who believes in you is worse than disappointing yourself.
 Perhaps this is the reason why some folks never really give it everything they've got?

 Since college I consistently tried to massacre my mind and body by studying and working as hard as anyone.
 In college, it was imperative to graduate at least magna cum laude to give myself the best chance at getting a good job because I knew I wasn't very smart.
 When I landed my first job, there was no question of getting in by 5:30am and leave after 7:30pm every day for the first two years because I knew nothing – and people who know nothing are easily disposable.